7 Things Not to Miss in Bologna, Italy

 6. Hidden Canals

 This city has 37.29 miles or (60 km) of mostly covered canals.
-The city provided itself with a hydraulic system consisting of locks, canals, and underground pipes that distributed the water which was used mainly as an energy source for trade.
+The city provided itself with a hydraulic system consisting of locks, canals, and underground pipes that distributed the water, which was used mainly as an energy source for trade.
+Finding these hidden canals is like participating in a scavenger hunt… and it’s worth it to see!

-7. Gelato Museum
+Gelato Museum Carpigiani

 In Conclusion